RitwikC07/Security_Cam/README.md

 # Security_Cam
-Simulation for tracking burglary attempts.
+Simulation for tracking burglary attempts using OpenCV.